 From day one, we provide close personal support to you and your scheme adviser, helping to promote, set up and manage your scheme on an ongoing basis.

-When deciding on the type of scheme you want, and whether Scottish Widows is right for you, a Scottish Widows account manager and/or our specialist tender and enrolment team will be your main point of contact.
+When deciding on the type of scheme you want, and whether Scottish Widows is right for you, our Specialist Tenders Team and/or Account Manager will be your main point of contact.
 They’ll help to arrange and co-ordinate:

 - Our restructures & transfers service if required